martinbarge/martin-barge/aboutme.md

 ### My Interests

 To be honest, I'd rather write for a living than work with technology, but that's not the way the cookie crumbles.
 I prefer the word biscuit to cookie.
 The biscuit is British.
-The cookie's American.
-Both are imperialists.
+The cookie American.
+Both imperialists.
 We the old; they the new.
-Like a lot of people these days, I fear we're losing the old ways.
+Like many people these days, I fear we're losing the old ways.